Priscasantos/Tom-Hengl-Course/R-training/README.md

 Ensemble ML framework we used clearly offers many benefits but it comes at a cost of at the order of magnitude higher computational load.
-Also interpretation of such models can be a cumbersome as there a multiple learners plus the meta-learner, so it often becomes difficult to track-back individual relationship between variables.
+Also interpretation of such models can be a cumbersome as there a multiple learners plus a meta-learner, so it often becomes difficult to track-back individual relationship between variables.
 To decrease such problems we recommend studying the [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/) methods